hallard/WeMos-TIC/README.md

 - Reduded WS2812 RGB Led size
 - Added visual LED on teleinfo receive signal
 - Reverted Signal 3V3 and GND on I2C connector now "standard" looks more like that
+- Replaced 2 GND pins by 5V and 3.3V to get more external power pins

 **v1.0**